robvanpamel/robvanpamel.github.io/_posts/2023-02-23-OpenTelemetry.md

 # Open Telemetry Collector

 The open telemetry Collector is the process which will act as a gateway to receive the signals (telemetry data), process it and send to your observability tool.
 Using the open telemetry collector isn't a mandatory step.
 It is possible to send the telemetry data to your observability tool, however this isn't recommended for production environments.
-The collector can take care of retries, TODO  and more.
+The collector can take care of retries and more.
 There are 2 collector variants available, the _'[normal](https://github.com/open-telemetry/opentelemetry-collector/releases)'_ and the _[contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases)_.
 As you expected, the contrib variant includes more receivers, exporters and processors built by the community.
 <p align="center">
   <img src="https://raw.githubusercontent.com/robvanpamel/robvanpamel.github.io/main/_posts/otel/otel_collector.svg" width="400">